Density of thin film billiard reflection pseudogroup in Hamiltonian symplectomorphism pseudogroup: Density of pseudo-groups. Proofs of Theorems , , and Corollary

 \begin{proposition} The whole group of Hamiltonian symplectomorphisms $\Pi\to\Pi$ with compact support lies in the $C^{\infty}$-closure of the pseudogroup generated by well-defined flow maps of Hamiltonian vector fields with Hamiltonian functions from the Lie algebra $\gh$. \end{proposition} \begin{proof} Consider a Hamiltonian symplectomorphism $F:\Pi\to\Pi$ with compact support, let $v(x,t)=\frac{dF_t}{dt}$ be the corresponding family of Hamiltonian vector fields with compact supports.
-The map $F$ is the $C^{\infty}$-limit of compositions of time $\frac1n$ flow maps of the autonomous Hamiltonian vector fields $v(x,\frac kn)$, $k=0,\dots,n-1$, as $n\to\infty$.
-Each above Hamiltonian vector field $v(x,\frac kn)$ can be approximated by Hamiltonian vector fields with Hamiltonians in $\gh$, by Theorems \ref{tlidense} and \ref{tlidense2}.
+The map $F$ is the $C^{\infty}$-limit of compositions of time $\frac1n$ flow maps of the autonomous Hamiltonian vector fields

+as $n\to\infty$.
+Each of the above Hamiltonian vector fields $v(x,\frac kn)$ can be approximated by Hamiltonian vector fields with Hamiltonians in $\gh$, by Theorems \ref{tlidense} and \ref{tlidense2}.
 Then $F$ becomes approximated by products of their flows.
 This implies the statement of Proposition \ref{propham}. \end{proof}

-\begin{proof} {\bf of Theorems \ref{tc1}: global and local cases.} Each $\Pi$-Hamiltonian symplectomorphism between domains in $\Pi$ is a limit of a converging sequence of Hamiltonian symplectomorphisms $\Pi\to\Pi$ with compact supports in the $C^{\infty}$-topology, by Proposition \ref{hamsup}.
+\begin{proof} {\bf of Theorem \ref{tc1}: global and local cases.} Each $\Pi$-Hamiltonian symplectomorphism between domains in $\Pi$ is a limit of a converging sequence of Hamiltonian symplectomorphisms $\Pi\to\Pi$ with compact supports in the $C^{\infty}$-topology, by Proposition \ref{hamsup}.
 The latter symplectomorphisms are, in their turn, limits of compositions of well-defined flow maps of vector fields with Hamiltonians from the algebra $\gh$, by Proposition \ref{propham}.
 For every mapping $\delta: C^{\infty}(\gamma)\to\rr_+$ the flow maps under question lie in $\overline{\mcg(\delta)}$, by Proposition \ref{pmcg}.
 This proves Theorem \ref{tc1} in global and local cases. \end{proof}

 \begin{proof} {\bf of Corollary \ref{c1} and Theorem \ref{tc2}: global and local cases.} Let us first consider the global case: $\gamma$ is compact.
 Fix some $\alpha>0$ and $k\in\nn$.
-We can choose a mapping $\delta:C^{\infty}(\gamma)\to\rr_+$ so that for every $h\in C^{\infty}(\gamma)$ and every $\var\in[0,\delta(h))$ the curve $\gamma_{\var,h}$, see (\ref{gaef}), is $(\alpha,k)$-close to $\gamma$.
+We can choose a mapping $\delta:C^{\infty}(\gamma)\to\rr_+$ so that for every $h\in C^{\infty}(\gamma)$ and every $\var\in[0,\delta(h))$ the hypersurface $\gamma_{\var,h}$, see (\ref{gaef}), is $(\alpha,k)$-close to $\gamma$.
 Then the statement of Corollary \ref{c1} follows immediately from Theorem \ref{tc1}.
 In the case, when $\gamma$ is local, we apply the above argument for functions $h$ with compact support.
 This proves Theorem \ref{tc2}. \end{proof}